 World Distance Learning Day timeline

 Caleb Phillips advertises a shorthand course in the Boston Gazette.
-The course is to be delivered completely via mail.

 The Open University, an establishment credited with contributing greatly to distance learning methods, is founded.